rinkusahani2121/MasterPractical/README.md

 - Filteration.

 ## Work Experience
-- Overall my Experience doing this project I learnt my thing libraries and functionalities and get to know proper idea how add to card functionality work , Pagination, Fetch data from Json,etc.
+- Overall my Experience doing this project I learnt many libraries and functionalities and get to know proper idea how add to card functionality work , Pagination, Fetch data from Json, variant Selection etc.
 - The challenging part where I stuck is functionality of add to cart ,variant Selection.